bcgov/platform-developer-docs/sysdig-monitor-create-alert-channels.md

 ---
 title: Create alert channels in Sysdig Monitor

+slug: sysdig-monitor-create-alert-channels

 description: Describes how to configure alerts and notifications for a team in Sysdig Monitor.

 keywords: sysdig, monitoring, openshift monitoring, developer guide, team guide, team, configure

-page purpose: Details the steps for setting up notification channels and configuring them in Sysdig Monitor and RocketChat.
+page_purpose: Details the steps for setting up notification channels and configuring them in Sysdig Monitor and RocketChat.

 audience: developer, technical lead

 author: Jonathan Bond

-content owner: Shelly Han
+content_owner: Shelly Han
 ---

 # Create alert channels in Sysdig Monitor<a name="create-alert-channels"></a>